mohamedeltoukhy1310-lgtm/about_me/README.md

 ## Hi there 👋
 Welcome to my GitHub profile!
 I'm Mohamed Hesham , a data analyst passionate about making the data more valuable.
-I enjoy working with python , excel , power pi and SQL Server فo modify and clean the data and discover relationships To get the most benefit from the data.
+I enjoy working with python , excel , power pi and SQL Server to modify and clean the data and discover relationships To get the most benefit from the data.

 ## 🚀 About Me
 🎓 Computer Science Student at Helwan National University (Class of 2027)